bhaskarreddi26/PyHadoop/Apache-Spark-Tuning-and-Debugging.md

 * spark.eventLog.dir file:///tmp/sparkevents The storage location used for event logging, if enabled.
 This needs to be in a globally visible filesystem such as HDFS.

+**NOTE :Almost all Spark configurations occur through the SparkConf construct, but one important option doesn’t.
+To set the local storage directories for Spark to use for shuffle data (necessary for standalone and Mesos modes), you export the
+**SPARK_LOCAL_DIRS environment variable inside of conf/spark-env.sh to a commaseparated list of storage locations.**

+----------------**----------------------**-------------------**--------------------------

 The following are the key performance considerations: